6 Steps to Setting a Business Travel Budget

 A step-by-step guide to creating the perfect T&E budget for your company

-1. Set a Travel Policy
+Create a Business Travel Policy

 If you don’t already have a clear, written travel policy, creating one is your first step.
 The idea isn’t to lock employees into a rigid set of rules.
 Instead, travel policies should help you prepare for the unpredictable and provide consistency for your traveling employees.
 A clear set of travel policies can provide important behavioral guidelines that prevent confusion and overspending.

 Some tips for what to include in your business travel policy:

 - How far in advance should travel be booked?
 The further out the better, as you’ll be able to take advantage of lower flight and hotel rates as well as early-bird conference or trade show fees.